 I've listed some of my favorites for beginners below.

 What Are the Best Ocarinas for Beginners?

 These are my personal favorite ocarinas for beginners.
-Note I've included both twelve and six hole ocarinas.
+Note I've included both twelve and six-hole ocarinas.

 - Night by Noble is, without question, my favorite ocarina for beginners.
 This is my go-to practice ocarina when I want to practice with the Taiwanese sub-hole system.
-It is a high-quality plastic instrument which is durable and ergonomic.
+It is a high-quality plastic instrument that is durable and ergonomic.
 It's comfortable on the hands and resistant to breaking.
 This ocarina is tuned to Alto C.

 - Baby Dragon Tooth, from Songbird Ocarina, is a beautiful, six-hole transverse ocarina from Songbird, and the instrument I prefer for its tone.
 It sounds beautiful and is tuned to Soprano G. I like this instrument because I prefer the transverse style, which is unusual in a six-hole.
 I enjoy wearing this as a pendant because of its beauty and versatility for a small ocarina.